eohne/StagDiDModels.jl/README.md

 ## Overview

-StagDiDModels.jl implements some of the recent advances in difference-in-differences estimation that address heterogeneous treatment effects and violations of parallel trends.
+StagDiDModels.jl implements some of the recent advances in difference-in-differences estimation that address heterogeneous treatment effects in staggered treatment adoption.
 All estimators provide standard errors, model diagnostics, and are compatible with the StatsAPI ecosystem.

 ## Available Estimators